what3words/w3w-arcgis-webappbuilder-widget/README.md

 All contributions are welcome; please submit a pull request.

+## Feedback

+We have a quick favor to ask.
+Would you mind heading to our app in the [what3words ArcGIS Online page](https://w3w.maps.arcgis.com/home/item.html?id=6b85f1de9d594711bec833f297ef8e17) and writing a quick review?

+Reviews help us keep up with your needs and they also help others like you to make confident decisions about our what3words applications.

+Review or not, we still love you!

 ## Licensing

 This widget is licensed under the MIT license; a copy of which can be found in the this repository's [license](LICENSE) file.